SapphSky/PowerExpressGUI/README.md

 > ### Project at risk of failure
 >
 > This project is still in development.
 Unfortunately because Windows Task Scheduler does not work as intended in the current ISO versions of Windows 10 22H2 and Windows 11 23H2, I am unable to find a workaround to launching post-install.
 If you have a solution or would like to contribute, it would be greatly appreciated.
-More information regarding the problem will be described below in the
+More information regarding the problem will be described below.

 # PowerExpressGUI